Alzheimer's Disease

 Alzheimer's Disease Diagnosis

-Tools and tests used to make what’s known as a probable diagnosis of Alzheimer’s include:
+Tools and tests used to diagnose Alzheimer’s disease include:

 - Tests that assess memory problem solving and attentiveness